PierreReliquet/angulardart-flight-school/README.md

 This is a workshop developped for the AngularDart Flight School event in Nantes organized by the GDG.

-The aim is to develop a sample of address book to show how powerful AngularDart is.
+The aim is to develop a sample of address book to show how powerful is AngularDart.

 This workshop is divided in multiple steps, each step includes developments documented in this readme.
 If you have any trouble with one step, do not worry you can find the solution in the next step tag / branch.